soundio/soundstage/README.md

 > document must be served with Cross Origin Isolation and the workers with
 > Cross Origin Embedder Policy.

-## Build Soundstage

 The build process requires [Deno](https://deno.land/manual/getting_started/installation) to be installed.

-Compile rust to WASM and Build the Soundstage module to the `build/` directory:
+Compile rust to WASM and build Soundstage to the `build/` directory:

 ```console
 cd soundstage/